apache/trafficserver/doc/admin-guide/files/ip_allow.config.en.rst

 Range specifications can be IPv4 or IPv6, but any single range must be one or the other.
 Ranges can be specified by two addresses, the lower address and the upper address, separated by a dash, ``-``.
-Such a range inclusive and contains the lower, upper addresses and all addresses inbetween.
+Such a range inclusive and contains the lower, upper addresses and all addresses in between.
 A range can also be specified by an address and a CIDR mask, separated by a slash, ``/``.
 This case is converted to a range of the previous case by retaining only the left most ``mask`` bits, clearing the rest for the lower address and setting them for the upper address.
 For instance, a mask of